 Continue on the walkway across the Wai Pingao Stream bridge before climbing to the Parininihi Ridge high point and descending to the junction with the Mt Messenger Track.

 Turn right to climb toward the summit of Mt Messenger before descending to the track exit at SH3.

+- Be prepared for changes in the weather.
 Take warm clothes, including hat and gloves and waterproof raincoat.